Laderland/ClassHelper/README.md

 # ClassHelper
-An android project to help with class management and communication
+An android project to help with class management and communication.